 Micaela Jacob, Assistant Director

 Micaela Jacob joined PARENTS, Inc. in November 2016 after relocating to Hawai’i from Jacksonville, FL due to her husband’s military service.
 Micaela brings approximately 10 years of business management experience to this position, including a vast background in business administration, human resources, accounting and financial planning.
 Given her corporate background, she has discovered that human resources and business administration in the non-profit sector is her passion.
-Micaela’s personal mission statement is “to use my gifts of intelligence, sarcasm, and generosity while promoting growth for individuals and businesses around me.”
+Micaela’s personal mission statement is “to use my gifts of intelligence, wit, and generosity while promoting growth for individuals and businesses around me.”
 An interesting fact about Micaela is that she was born in Montevideo, Uruguay and emigrated to the United States in 1998 with her family with their hopes of achieving the American dream; which is Micaela’s driving force to achieve every day.
 When Micaela is not at work, she enjoys spending time with her husband and daughter, expanding her education, and spending time outdoors exploring all Hawai’i has to offer.

 To connect with Micaela, please feel free to email her at firstname.lastname@example.org or call her at (808) 347-5573.